 When considering which type of care is right for yourself or your loved one, there are a number of options.
-Here we look at the two key options: home care (visiting or live-in care) and residential care.
+Here we look at the two key options: home care (visiting or live-in) and residential care.

-According to statistics from the Live-in Care Hub’s Better At Home report, 97% of people would prefer not to move into a residential care home if they become ill or incapable of caring for themselves yet many people feel this is inevitable if they can longer look after themselves.
+According to statistics from our Better At Home report, 97% of people would prefer not to move into a care home if they become ill or incapable of caring for themselves yet many people feel this is inevitable if they can longer look after themselves.
 Fortunately, there are other options, which many people don’t know about.
-Care at home (where a professionally trained carer comes to your home during the day) or live-in care could be a far better alternative to a residential care home for many people if only they were aware of this option.
-So how do you decide which type of senior care is best for you or your elderly relative?
-A care home may be the typical choice but it also makes sense to consider homecare services or live-in care.
+Care at home (where a professionally trained carer comes to your home during the day) or lives with you could be a far better alternative to a care home for many people if only they were aware of this option.
+So how do you decide which type of senior care and support is best for you or your elderly relative?
+A care facility may be the typical choice but it also makes sense to consider home care.

 There are, obviously, some advantages to both which you should consider first and certainly before making a decision in a crisis: